nguyendhst/HK231-Specialized-Project/documentation/research/system-design.md

 - Users should be able to create and edit web applications using a visual drag and drop interface.
 - Users should be able to define the business logic of their application using a visual interface.
 - Code-based customization options should be available for each element in the visual interface.
+- Connection to external data sources should be possible.
-- Users should be able to generate code from the platform and compile and run it.
+- Users should be able to generate code from the platform and compile to a runnable application.
+- Testing of the application should be possible from the platform.

 ### Out of scope
 - Users should be able to debug their application using the platform.
 - Users should be able to import code into the platform and be able to work on it.

 ## Architectural Overview